-In the "Information about you" area, tick the box that applied to your status on December 31, 2012.
-Tick "Married" if you had a spouse, or "Living common-law" if you had a common-law partner.
-You still have a spouse or common-law partner if you were living apart for reasons other than a breakdown in your relationship.
+Tick the box that applied to your status on December 31, 2016.
+Tick "Married" if you had a spouse, "Living common-law" if you had a common-law partner, or one of the other boxes if neither of the first two applied.

 This applies to a person who is not your spouse, with whom you are living in a conjugal relationship, and to whom at least one of the following situations applies.
 He or she:

-a) has been living with you in a conjugal relationship for at least 12 continuous months;
+- has been living with you in a conjugal relationship, and this current relationship has lasted at least 12 continuous months;

 - is the parent of your child by birth or adoption; or

 - has custody and control of your child (or had custody and control immediately before the child turned 19 years of age) and your child is wholly dependent on that person for support.

 Your spouse's or common-law partner's net income

-Even though you show your spouse's or common-law partner's net income on your tax return, he or she may still have to file a tax return for 2012.
+Even though you show your spouse's or common-law partner's net income on your tax return, he or she may still have to file a tax return for 2016.
 See Do you have to file a return?

 Your spouse's or common-law partner's universal child care benefit (UCCB)

 This is the amount on line 117 of your spouse's or common-law partner's return, or the amount that it would be if he or she filed a return.
-Although this amount is included in your spouse's or common-law partner's net income, we will subtract this amount in the calculation of certain credits and benefits.
+Although this amount is included in your spouse's or common-law partner's net income, we will subtract this amount in the calculation of credits and benefits.

 Your spouse's or common-law partner's UCCB repayment

-Enter the amount from line 213 of your spouse's or common law partner's return, or the amount it would be if he or she filed a return.
-Although this amount is deducted in the calculation of your spouse's or common law partner's net income, we will add this amount to calculate certain credits and benefits.
+Claim the amount from line 213 of your spouse's or common law partner's return, or the amount it would be if he or she filed a return.
+Although this amount is deducted in the calculation of your spouse's or common law partner's net income, we will add this amount to calculate credits and benefits.

 Your spouse or common-law partner was self-employed in 2016